 Is the health classification being quoted the same, and the accurate class you may qualify for?

-If you have received one quote at “Standard health” and one quote at “Preferred health,” your quotes will be different.
+If you have received one quote at “Select health” and one quote at “Preferred health,” your quotes will be different.

 Quotes are not binding, and are not indicative of an offer.
 An agent can "quote" any health classification it wishes to quote.
 It has no bearing on your final approved offer.